nathants/bsv/readme.md

 ### [xxh3](https://github.com/nathants/bsv/blob/master/src/xxh3.c)

-xxh3_64 hash stdin. defaults to hex, can also be --int. use --stream to pass stdin through to stdout with hash on stderr
+xxh3_64 hash stdin. defaults to hex, can be --int. --stream to pass stdin through to stdout with hash on stderr

 usage: `... | xxh3 [--stream|--int]`